coldbox-modules/cbstorages/readme.md

 # Welcome to the cbStorages Module

-The `cbstorages` module will provide you with a collection of **smart** :wink: storage services that will enhance the capabilities of the major ColdFusion (CFML) scopes:
+The `cbstorages` module will provide you with a collection of **smart** :wink: storage services that will enhance the capabilities of the major persistence scopes:

 - Application
 - Cache